roderickjackson-bradley/socket_io_app/work/w04/d2/01-express-routers-controllers.md

 	- Has best practice routing implemented.
 	- Is configured to serve static assets from a `public` folder.
 	- If we specify it, will configure the EJS view engine.
-	- Has error and `404 Not Found` handling configured.
+	- Has error handling configured.
 	- Has key middleware configured and mounted by default.

 ---